-The university offers a number of assistantships during the academic year to beginning and continuing graduate students.
-Graduate assistantships are available in each of CWU's graduate program departments.
-Nearly two-thirds of the university's graduate assistants teach; the remainder serves as research assistants with a few performing university service functions.
+CWU offers a number of assistantships during the academic year to beginning and continuing graduate students.
+Graduate assistantships are available in each of our graduate program departments.
+Nearly two-thirds of the university's graduate assistants teach; the remainder serves as research assistants, with a few performing university service functions.